walterpinson/walterpinson.github.io/content/posts/2013/2013-06-06-TSF-is-now-TSF.md

 ---
-published: true
-layout: post
-title: TSF is now ...TSF
+title: "TSF is now ...TSF"
-categories:
-    - Startup Life
-tags:
-  - startups
 date: 2013-06-06 03:00:00
+draft: false
 ---

 At the end of [TSF Pitch Day Spring 2013][1], [Chris Heivly][4] announced that TSF is rebranding and that moving forward it will be know as …wait for it …TSF.